Avoiding Plastic at Home and in the Kitchen

 • Another easy switch is buying products you can replenish instead of ones that will need to be replaced like with dish soap, detergent, and discarded multi-surface cleaners.

 • Refilling the same products means no plastic is being produced, and no new containers need to be manufactured.
-This switch is also more cost effective as buying in bulk is cheaper.
+This switch is also more cost-effective as buying in bulk is cheaper.

 Buy Whole Foods

 • Whole foods are praised for their health benefits, but the benefits don’t stop there.
-A study by the Environmental Protection Agency found that 63% of municipal solid waste in the US largely came from food related packaging materials.
+A study by the Environmental Protection Agency found that 63% of municipal solid waste in the US largely came from food-related packaging materials.
 Buying whole foods over pre-packaged items is often healthier and more sustainable.

 « Back to Blog